Humerus Fracture PhysiotherapyBy Nigel Chua

 Blood Vessel Damage

-- Frozen Shoulder - This is when the capsule of the shoulder joint becomes inflamed and thickened, typically due to lack of shoulder movement after a shoulder fracture.
+- Frozen Shoulder: This occurs when the capsule of the shoulder joint becomes inflamed and thickened, typically due to lack of shoulder movement after a shoulder fracture.

-- Fracture Angulation - Often the bone heals at a slight angle but it rarely has any function impact and is usually not visibly noticeable
+- Fracture Angulation: Often the bone heals at a slight angle, but it rarely has any functional impact and is usually not visibly noticeable.

 Patients may also receive the following physiotherapy treatment modalities:

 - radio-frequency Indiba physiotherapy to accelerate soft tissue healing

 - stretching exercises

 - strengthening exercises